rastringer/ai_sec_course_resources/Course Introduction/course_introduction.md

 No, the course was designed to be as accessible as possible to developers in a variety of fields.
 If you work as a data scientist, SRE, web developer, infrastructure, security engineer or other roles, the material helps build and intuitive understanding of ML before we go on to more complex topics.

-If you are already an experienced ML engineer, you are welcome to skip the 'Intro to ML' module.
+If you are already an experienced ML engineer and wish to learn more about the security side of the field, you're welcome to skip the 'Intro to ML' module.

 ## What does it cost?